-I am a board member for the Dinerral Shavers Educational Fund.
+I am board member of two nonprofit organizations, The Roots of Music afterschool program and the Dinerral Shavers Educational Fund.